Historical Apoplexy · State Legislative Adaptations · West Virginia

 NOTE: West Virginia does not have a statewide citizen initiative process.
 This bill must be introduced by a member of the Legislature and passed by both chambers.
 No ballot language is required or produced.
 Two deliverables only: this bill text and the generate script.

-"Pray for the dead and fight like hell for the living." — Mother Jones, who organized in West Virginia's coalfields, was arrested and tried by military tribunal, and called the miners "my boys."
+"Pray for the dead and fight like hell for the living."
+Attributed to Mother Jones, who organized in West Virginia's coalfields, was arrested and tried by military tribunal, and called the miners "my boys."

-"I owe my soul to the company store." — Merle Travis, "Sixteen Tons."
+"I owe my soul to the company store."
+Attributed to Merle Travis, "Sixteen Tons."
 Division I is the company store inverted.
 Same logistics.
 Opposite purpose.
 At-cost instead of above-retail.
 Freedom instead of captivity.

 West Virginia was born because its people refused the Confederacy.
 One hundred sixty years later, the extraction hierarchy that replaced slavery is dying.
 This Act builds what comes after.